 Founder Rudy Rios 1980s

-On November 11, 1978 the Folk nation and People nation alliances were formed in the prison system originating in Pontiac Correctional Facility after Larry Hoover was transferred from Statesville.
-The Folk nation alliance allied these gangs together: Spanish Cobras, Black Gangsters Disciples, Black Disciples, Latin Disciples (MLDs), Orquestra Albany, Latin Eagles, Two Six, Satan Disciples, Ashland Vikings, Ambrose, Simon City Royals and Insane Popes (North Side) were brought into the Folk nation alliance.
-The Folk nation was to now be ruled by a governing body putting mainly the BGDs at the top of the ruling council to act more or less as mediators for any Folk nation issues.
-The Latino side of the Folk nation became known as the “Latin Folks” which was governed by Rudy Rios.
+On November 11, 1978 the Folk Nation and People Nation alliances were formed in the prison system originating in Pontiac Correctional Facility after Larry Hoover was transferred from Statesville.
+The Folk Nation alliance allied these gangs together: Spanish Cobras, Black Gangster Disciples, Black Disciples, Latin Disciples (MLDs), Orquestra Albany, Latin Eagles, Two Six, Satan Disciples, Ashland Vikings, Ambrose, Simon City Royals and Insane Popes (North Side) were brought into the Folk Nation alliance.
+The Folk nation was to now be ruled by a governing body putting mainly the BGDs at the top of the ruling council to act more or less as mediators for any Folk Nation issues.
+The Latino side of the Folk Nation became known as the “Latin Folks” which was governed by Rudy Rios.

 In 1985, the SGDs opened new territory up north at the corner of Rosemont and Broadway “Original North Side” as they went to colonize the more northern part of Edgewater.
 There was also now an established leader for this north side chapter, “Shaky” who opened this set alongside the “Original 7” which was the original 7 members that set up Clark and Olive in 1983.
 A little while later the SGDs opened up at Lakewood and Granville and congregated near Hayt Elementary School.